tasxatzial/time-formatter/README.md

-# Time period formatter
+# Time formatter

-A small class that can be used for printing time periods represented by long numbers into a human readable format.
-The printed number will always be an approximation of the time period.
-This can be useful when we want a rough estimate of the time passed but don't really care about the exact numbers.
+A small class that can be used for printing a time period represented by a long number into a human readable format.
+The printed number will always be an approximation of the time represented by the long number.
+This can be useful when we want a rough estimate but don't really care about the exact numbers.

 ## Usage

-A typical usage consists of the following code sequence
+A typical usage consists of the following:

 ```java
 long startTime = System.nanoTime();